 This year IS different.

-This is my last full year of thirties (hand me a tissue, please) and maybe even the last year of ever being young (can I have a case of Kleenex?).
+This is my last full year of thirties (hand me a tissue, please) and maybe even the last year of ever being young.
 A lot has changed for sure…

 Nice to meet you…?